Emerging Channels: Winning with Gopuff Shoppers

 Watch the full discussion (30 minutes) below:

-Kat Ussery is Director of Emerging Channels at The Mars Agency, where she stays on top of the latest trends in new channels and how consumers are using them, then collaborates with leaders from these new platforms to identify the best use cases for meeting unique brand needs.
-Though her experience at Nielsen working directly with Walmart marketers to her previous agency work with CPG brands, Kat brings an expertise in bridging traditional retail with cutting-edge ecommerce.
+Kat Ussery is Director of Emerging Channels at The Mars Agency, where she stays on top of the latest trends to identify the best use cases for meeting unique brand needs.
+Though her experience at Nielsen working directly with Walmart marketers to her previous agency work with CPG brands, she brings an expertise in bridging traditional retail with cutting-edge ecommerce.
 Reach her at [email protected]